michael-collins/feeling-responsive/collections/_assignments/project-1.md

 4. 3D prints with high quality photo documentation and accompanying renders
    * These can be ordered through Penn State Maker Commons or 3D printing service websites such as Sculpteo or Shapeways.
 5. Paper-craft object
-6. Realtime display on Sketchfab.com
+6. Realtime display on Sketchfab.com or p3d.in websites.
 7. Modular game assets

 ### Production Process (All steps required)